 Engagement: See Communications Details and History

 Click Engagement on the main menu to see a log of communications that have been sent or received by this student's contacts.
 By default, the most recent Engagement is shown in detail.
 Under Engagement, you can click the buttons to sort by engagement method or leave it at All.
-The phone icon in the example below tells us that a call was placed by the teacher to the student's brother.
-In this case, the mailbox was full.
+The phone icon in the example below tells us that a call was placed by the teacher to the student's cousin.
 Click the playback arrow to hear the transcription.
+Click the Add Comment button to include notes for the specific call.

 Click the text message icon to see the details of any text message.
-In the example below, we see that the text came from the cousin, asking about homework.
-(Tip: The SchoolStatus user is always listed first, then the student contact, then the student's name and the relationship to the student.)
+(Tip: The SchoolStatus user is always listed first, then the student contact, then the student's name, and the relationship to the student.)

 To translate a text message, simply choose a language to read it in.